Accrued Dividends on Cumulative Preferred Stocks: The Legal Doctrine, 55 Harvard Law Review 71 (1941)

 Date of Authorship for this Version

 Meck, John M., "Accrued Dividends on Cumulative Preferred Stocks: The Legal Doctrine" (1941).
 Faculty Scholarship Series.
-Paper 4123.
+4123.